 Smaller ebook publishers struggle with DRM, because the capital investment and technical aptitude needed to setup a DRM system are quite high.
-For instance, if you look at the most widely used Adobe Content Server 4 DRM solution our EditionGuard service is based on, purchasing the software license alone is in the ten thousand dollar range.
-It's also a very sophisticated and complicated piece of server software, where a good knowledge of technical mumbo jumbo like Java J2EE, servlet engines, RDBMS, server OS and web development are required.
-Not to mention setting up server hardware and its management is a job by itself.
+For instance, look at the most widely used Adobe Content Server DRM solution that the EditionGuard service is based on, purchasing the software license alone is in the ten thousand dollar range.
+It's also a very sophisticated and complex piece of server software.
+A good knowledge of technical mumbo jumbo like Java J2EE, servlet engines, RDBMS, server OS, and web development are required - not to mention setting up server hardware and its management is a job by itself.
 These technical aspects usually come with high development and deployment costs.

 Leveling the Playing Field for eBook DRM

 Now, many large ebook carriers like Google Editions or Simon & Schuster have fat wallets and large IT teams of their own.
 They are perfectly capable of implementing and managing DRM.
 But how about the online ebook store startups?
 Or blogging self publishers who want to use DRM?
 They can't afford to invest $10,000 or more obtaining licensing rights for Adobe DRM.
 It is because of this inequity that EditionGuard was born.
 EditionGuard is a web service created to make ebook DRM more affordable.
 Our main motivation is to help smaller ebook sellers to break into the market and have an opportunity to be profitable.